papyri/site-docs/checklist.md

 ### P.Brit.Mus.
 = _Catalogue of the Demotic Papyri in the British Museum_

  * I, A Theban Archive of the Reign of Ptolemy I Soter, ed.
 S.R.K.
 Glanville.
 London 1939.
 Published here are inventory nos.
 10522—10530, 10535—10537.
 There are plates of all (or parts of all).
-There is an additional plate of inv. no. 10500.
-[BMP] [Online: HathiTrust](https://babel.hathitrust.org/cgi/pt?id=mdp.39015010712316)
+There is an additional plate of inv. no. 10500. &#91;BMP&#93; [Online: HathiTrust](https://babel.hathitrust.org/cgi/pt?id=mdp.39015010712316)
  * II, The Instructions of Onchsheshonqy, Part 1, Introduction, transliteration, translation, notes and plates, ed.
 S.R.K.
 Glanville.
 London 1955.
-Part 2 has never been published.
-[BMP] [Online: HathiTrust](https://babel.hathitrust.org/cgi/pt?id=mdp.39015010712308)
+Part 2 has never been published. &#91;BMP&#93; [Online: HathiTrust](https://babel.hathitrust.org/cgi/pt?id=mdp.39015010712308)
  * III, The Mortuary Texts of Papyrus BM 10507, ed.
 M. Smith.
-London 1987.
-[BMP] [Online: HathiTrust](https://babel.hathitrust.org/cgi/pt?id=mdp.39015020494756)
+London 1987. &#91;BMP&#93; [Online: HathiTrust](https://babel.hathitrust.org/cgi/pt?id=mdp.39015020494756)
  * IV, Ptolemaic Legal Texts from the Theban Area, ed.
 C.A.R.
 Andrews.
 London 1990.
 Published texts in vol. IV are numbered sequentially Cat.
 1 to Cat.
 48. The indexes, however, give inventory number references.
 There is a concordance of inventory numbers with publication numbers on p.
 108. In addition there is a concordance of Cat. nos. and plate nos. on p.
-129. [BMP] [Online: HathiTrust](https://babel.hathitrust.org/cgi/pt?id=mdp.39015021458040)
+129. &#91;BMP&#93; [Online: HathiTrust](https://babel.hathitrust.org/cgi/pt?id=mdp.39015021458040)

 ### P.Brit.Mus.Reich
 = _Papyri juristischen Inhalts in hieratischer und demotischer Schrift aus dem British Museum_, ed.
 N. Reich.
 Vienna 1914.
 (DenkschriftWien 55, Abh.
 3).